mrguen/SpareAlim/readme.md

 ## Some of the parts I have ##
 * bridges, diodes, inductors, low ESR caps
 * small transformers
-* a couple of DC/DC chips: CS5173 that can do SEPIC but up to 1,5A ìonlyî, buck chips AP3502 and AOZ1280 and others but not for SEPIC and or not powerful enough.
+* a couple of DC/DC chips: CS5173 that can do SEPIC but up to 1,5A ‚Äúonly‚Äù, buck chips AP3502 and AOZ1280 and others but not for SEPIC and or not powerful enough.
 Or we could use the STM32F103 PWM or another oscillator circuit.
 * INA226/INA233 current measurement chips,
 * standard linear regulators (I consider using LD1117 types), standard op amps MOSFET (N, P), triacs
 * TFT screens, one selector, STM32F103 chips (a bluepill board), or Atmega328/644/1284 (Nano, Narrow) etc.